 /etc/hosts file.
 If you haven’t configured these, you should follow the directions in the

-getting started guide.
+.
 Additionally, if you haven’t configured your timezone yet, follow the instructions in our

 If your system is configured and up to date, you may begin by installing Apache on your Linode.
 This guide assumes that you are logged in as the root superuser on your Linode.

 The Apache Web Server is a very popular choice for serving web pages.
 While many alternatives have appeared in the last few years, Apache remains a powerful option that we recommend for most uses.

 Make sure your system is up to date by issuing the following command:

 To install the current version of the Apache web server (in the 2.x series) use the following commands:

 yum install httpd /sbin/chkconfig --levels 235 httpd on